luongquangbmt/EPAR2022/README.md

 ## Local Organizing Committee

-## Participants
+## Participants/Registration
-The program welcome 10 students from Cardiff University and 10 students Vietnamese universities.
-Vietnamese students who are searching for a place to host their thesis are also welcomed and are encouraged to discuss with the organizer first.
+The program welcome 10 students from Cardiff University, 10 students from Vietnamese universities, and students from other countries.
+Vietnamese students who are searching for a place to host their thesis are also welcomed and are encouraged to discuss with the organizers/lecturers first.

-## Logistics
+Students from Cardiff who are interested in this program, please send an email to nicolas.peretto@astro.cf.ac.uk to register.

+Students from Vietnam or other countries, please send an email to qnguyen@aup.edu to register.

 ## Accommodation
 Will be arranged in shared rooms at the institute dormitory or hotels.